Companion Modules

 module.

-Every type class declaration also gives rise to a companion module.
+Every trait declaration also gives rise to a companion module.

-For example, we can define a type class Addable
+For example, we can define a trait Addable

 for types whose elements can be added: